 You can spray some cold water on your legs before getting out of a bath.
 Many people have reported that it relieves pain associated with poor circulation in the legs.

 Also called “resting socks” or “therapeutic socks,” there are various types of these socks on the market.
-They are thought to be a poor leg circulation treatment because they don’t compress the legs but they do promote the flow of blood.
+They are thought to be a poor leg circulation treatment.
+They don’t compress the legs, but they do promote the flow of blood.

 Both sodium and glucose are not good for the circulatory system.
 Salt increases blood pressure and promotes fluid retention, while sugar alters insulin levels and causes weight gain, which can lead to circulation problems.